+A virtual disk is a single VAX/VMS file.
 Mounting the virtual disk makes it available to users and assigns it a service name.
-The service name is the virtual disk file name.
 Users identify the virtual disk they want to connect to by the service name.

 Using Virtual Disk Services